university-of-york/uoy-design-patterns/src/pages/230-clearing-tables.md

   ],
   "course-length": "3 years",
   "additional-requirements":[
-    "GCSE Mathematics grade B",
+    "GCSE Mathematics grade B (or equivalent)",
-    "Maths A level, no less than a B"
+    "Maths A level, no less than a B (or equivalent)" ]
-  ]
 });
 </script>